Silvermysti/movement-video-comparator/README.md

-# 🎵 Dance Video Comparator
+# 🏃 Movement Video Comparator

 ## Overview

-The **Dance Video Comparator** is a professional-grade tool designed to compare two dance performance videos using human pose detection and joint-angle analysis.
+The **Movement Video Comparator** is a professional-grade tool designed to compare two movement or exercise videos using human pose detection and joint-angle analysis.
 The application automatically aligns corresponding segments of the videos based on movement similarity and produces a synchronized, side-by-side comparison video with visual pose overlays.

-This tool is well suited for choreography analysis, dance training, performance evaluation, and motion comparison research.
+This tool is well suited for exercise form analysis, sports technique comparison, physical therapy monitoring, and movement pattern research.

 ---